 Don’t let this happen to you.
 Apply the 5 tips above to help you create the momentum you need to keep you going.

 Successful people understand the power of momentum.
-If you want to achieve extraordinary results in life, you need it.
-So learn to build your momentum, keep it, and maintain it.
+If you want to achieve extraordinary results in life, you need momentum.
+So learn to build your momentum, keep it, maintain it, and grow it.

 When you have momentum, you become unstoppable.